amhatami/CVAssignment/README.md

 ## Getting started

-In this section you add the instructions to run your project on your local machine for development and testing purposes.
-You can also add instructions on how to deploy the project in production.
+In this section we will add the instructions to run this project on local device for development and testing purposes. we can also add instructions on how to deploy the project in production.

 - [sample-todo](./docs/)
 - [sample-todo](./docs/)